gitGNU/gnu_bsltl/README.md

 cite it when using it.
 See also `citation pkgname' for citing other Octave package with pkgname name.

+## Dependencies

+Some functions inside BSLTL package (filtering functions) depend of signal package; at the same time the signal package depends of control package.
+Thus, we recommend install first the control package and later the signal package with the next OCTAVE commands.

+	pkg install -forge control
+	pkg install -forge signal

+In operating systems based in GNU/Linux can be necessary install first the library liboctave-dev in the system, given that OCTAVE uses this library to install the control package.
+The next code is an example of command install in the system.

+	sudo apt-get install liboctave-dev

 ## Install

 ### Method 1: Online - Only in OCTAVE